 When using Client Certificates with ESP you can not create a Virtual Service (VS) that contains Sub Virtual Services (SubVS) containing different Client Side Authentication methods.
 This is because the Secure Sockets Layer (SSL) process takes place on the top level VS.

-For example, you have various SubVS that are configured for Forms Based authentication, these clients are forced to present a client certificate.
+For example, if you have various SubVS that are configured for Forms Based authentication, then these clients are forced to present a client certificate.

 The only server side authentication method available with Client Certs is Kerberos.